babyboomer53/Lesson-6/README.md

 * *public static void removeLeaves(BinaryTree tree)*
     *     Removes all leaf nodes from the tree.

-### Proposed Solution
+### Implementation Plan
 For this project I relied on several classes provided courtesy of the instructor.
-I *did* perform a modicum of unit testing on methods in those classes, until I realized how ridiculous that was.
+I *did* perform a modicum of unit testing on methods in those classes, until I realized that probably wasn't the best use of my time.
 After all, I'm sure they were subjected to rigorous testing by their author.
-In fact, I've seen most of the test suites.
+In fact, I've _seen_ most of the test suites.

+The classes I appropriated were as follows:

+* BinaryTree
+* Queue
+* SinglyLinkedList
+* TestVisitor
+  * an implementation of the Visitor interface
+* TreeAlgorithms

+These classes did most of the heavy lifting, but I was responsible for implementing the seven methods described in the *Problem Statement* section above.
+With each ensuing project, I try to make more use of TestNG framework.
+Although I wouldn't describe them as extensive, this suite consists of 10 individual unit tests.
+Time constraints prevented me from exploring that path as much as I might have liked.

 ### Implementation
 #### Source Code